Corral de Ayllón

 Corral de Ayllón is a municipality located in the province of Segovia, Castile and León, Spain.
 According to the 2004 census (INE), the municipality has a population of 97 inhabitants.

+Airfield

-In this small town can find the largest airfield in Europe and the second airfield internationally in extension, it is the private airfield of La Nava, dedicated exclusively to the private flight and especially gliding.
+In this small town can find the airfield of La Nava, dedicated to the private flight and especially gliding.
 It has over two million square meters.
-It was built during the Spanish Civil War on the side of nationals, supported by the German Air Force, sought an alternative basis for the operation of the Legion.
+It was built during the Spanish Civil War on the side of nationals, supported by the German Air Force, sought an alternative basis for the operation of the Condor Legion.